Line 32400 - Tuition amount transferred from a child or grandchild

 The student must also designate and transfer the amount to you using any of the following forms that they received from their designated educational institution:

-If the amount being transferred to you is not shown on any of these forms, you should get a copy of the student's official tuition fee receipt and keep it in case you are asked to provide it later.
+If the amount being transferred to you is not shown on any of these forms, you should get a copy of the student's official tuition fees receipt and keep it in case you are asked to provide it later.

 The student must enter this amount on line 32700 of their federal Schedule 11.
 They may choose to transfer an amount that is less than the federal unused tuition amount available to transfer.

-You cannot claim this amount if the student's spouse or common-law partner claimed an amount for the student on lines 30300, 30425 or 32600 of their return.
+You cannot claim this amount if the student's spouse or common-law partner claimed an amount for the student on lines 30300, 30425, or 32600 of their return.

 Only one person can claim this transfer from a student; however, it does not have to be the same parent or grandparent who claims an amount on line 30400 or line 30450 of their return for the student.